 12. Christmas spiders, Ukraine

-In Ukraine, Christmas trees are decorated with cobwebs.
+In Ukraine, Christmas trees are traditionally decorated with spider webs.
 They are supposed to bring good luck.
-Other countries, such as Poland and Germany, it is considered good luck to find a spider or a spider web in a Christmas tree.
+In other countries, such as Poland and Germany, it is considered good luck to find a spider or a spider’s web in a Christmas tree.
 We have a special thought for this country, hoping that the conflict will end as soon as possible.

 If you decide to spend Christmas in one of these countries, consider taking out travel insurance to make the most of your stay abroad.
 Mondassur, insurance broker for 20 years, is your ideal contact for finding the travel insurance that suits you best!